lowweihong/team14-CryptoMood/index.md

 1. **Unsupervised Learning Exploration:** For the next phase of our research, we plan to implement several unsupervised learning approaches to complement our supervised models.
 We will explore DBSCAN (Density-Based Spatial Clustering of Applications with Noise) as our primary clustering algorithm due to its ability to discover clusters of arbitrary shapes without requiring a predetermined number of clusters—a valuable feature when dealing with the nuanced language patterns in cryptocurrency discussions.
 Additionally, we intend to compare DBSCAN's performance with other clustering techniques such as K-means (for its simplicity and efficiency with large datasets) and BIRCH (Balanced Iterative Reducing and Clustering using Hierarchies) for its memory-efficient handling of large datasets.
 In theory, these unsupervised approaches will provide valuable insights into the natural groupings within cryptocurrency tweets that may not be captured by supervised models.
 By mapping these clusters to sentiment categories, we hope to identify linguistic patterns and topic-based sentiments that could enhance our overall classification framework.
 The implementation will involve converting tweets to embeddings using Sentence Transformers, applying dimensionality reduction techniques, and carefully tuning clustering parameters to achieve optimal results.

+2. **Supervised Learning Exploration:** We would also plan to finalize the training of BiLSTM by the final report.
+In theory, BiLSTM should be well-suited for capturing contextual dependencies in sequential text data, allowing it to effectively classify sentiment in tweets by considering both past and future word contexts.
+While we have already implemented the BERT model, we aim to explore BiLSTM as a comparison to evaluate the performance trade-offs between traditional RNN-based approaches and transformer-based models.
+BiLSTM offers a simpler architecture with fewer parameters, making it more computationally efficient and potentially beneficial in scenarios with limited resources.
+Additionally, understanding how BiLSTM performs relative to BERT on our dataset provides insights into whether complex pre-trained models are necessary or if a more lightweight approach can achieve comparable results.

 ---